Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Abstract

 \section{Abstract}

-In order to model experimental non-resonant Raman optical activity, chemists must compute a host of second-order response tensors, (e.g. the electric-dipole magnetic-dipole polarizability) and their nuclear derivatives.
-While these response functions are almost always computed along vibrational modes within a Born-Oppenheimer (BO) framework, here we provide a natural interpretation of the electric-dipole magnetic-dipole polarizability within phase space electronic structure theory, a beyond-BO model whereby the electronic structure depends on nuclear momentum ($\bP$) in addition to nuclear position ($\bR$).
+In order to model experimental non-resonant Raman optical activity, chemists must compute a host of second-order response tensors, (e.g. the electric-dipole magnetic-dipole polarizability) and their nuclear derivatives along a set of vibrational modes.
+While these response functions are almost always computed within a Born-Oppenheimer (BO) framework, here we provide a natural interpretation of the electric-dipole magnetic-dipole polarizability within phase space electronic structure theory, a beyond-BO model whereby the electronic structure depends on nuclear momentum ($\bP$) in addition to nuclear position ($\bR$).
 By coupling to nuclear momentum, phase space electronic structure theory is able to capture the asymmetric response of the electronic properties to an external field, in sofar as {\em for a vibrating (non-stationary) molecule}, $\frac{\partial \bm{\mu}}{\partial \bm{B}} \ne \frac{\partial \bm{m}}{\partial \bm{F}}$ where $\bm{\mu}$ and $\bm{m}$ are the electrical linear and magnetic dipoles, and $\bm{F}$ and $\bm{B}$ are electric and magnetic fields.
-As an example, for a prototypical methyloxirane molecule, we show that phase space electronic structure theory is able to deliver a reasonably good match with experimental results for a reasonable choice of gauge origin.
+As an example, for a prototypical methyloxirane molecule, we show that phase space electronic structure theory is able to deliver a reasonably good match with experimental results in a manner that is invariant to gauge origin $\bG_0$.